billwear/maas-rad/originals/vm-hosting-deb-2-9-ui-2753.md

 <h2 id="heading--what-is-a-vm-host">What is a VM host?</h2>

 Simply put, a VM host is a machine which is designated to run virtual machines (VMs).
 A VM host divides its resources (CPU cores, RAM, storage) among the number of VMs you want to create, based on choices that you make when creating each VM.
-It is also possible to overcommit resources -- that is, use more resources than the VM host actually has available -- as long as you use the VMs carefullly.
+It is also possible to overcommit resources -- that is, use more resources than the VM host actually has available -- as long as you use the VMs carefully.
 Once MAAS has enlisted, commissioned, and acquired a newly-added machine, you can deploy it as a VM host.

 <h2 id="heading--choosing-vm-host-type">LXD VM host  (Beta) vs. libvirt</h2>

-Libvirt KVMs and LXD VMs are both based on the same underlying virtualization technology, QEMU.
+Libvirt KVMs and LXD VMs are both based on the same underlying virtualisation technology, QEMU.
 Unlike libvirt KVMs, though, LXD VMs can be managed without requiring SSH access to the VM host.
 LXD are remotely accessed via secure HTTP transport, which provides better security for LXD-based VMs.
 In addition, LXD has a better API, and is part of a much larger constellation of enterprise software, offering a wider range of future features and use cases.